ward/run/_posts/2015-10-25-les-foulees-joyeuses.md

 The clocks went back an hour the night before due to daylight saving's ensuring that extra hour of sleep.
 Always appreciated.
 The alarm was set for 8 in the morning with the race starting at 11.
-At 7, my body decided I slept enough as it is used to get up around 8, so far for the extra hour.
+At 7, my body decided I had slept enough.
+It is used to get up around 8, extra hours be damned.
 No harm done though and I went through the usual morning routine of a few slices of bread and lots of water.